anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 * **SERVICES ACCESS CONTROLS** - Protects platform services from any platform access
 * **BACK-END ACCESS CONTROLS** - Data Centre Operations access to the platform, and subsequently, workloads.
 Typically stronger authentication requirements such as (Two-Factor Authentication) 2FA, and using technologies such as Role-Based Access Control (RBAC) and encryption.
 Application Programming Interface (API) gateways may be required for automated/script-driven processes.
 * **FRONT-END ACCESS CONTROLS** - Protects the platform from malicious carriage network access, and provides connectivity for specific workloads to specific carriage networks.
 Carriage networks being those that are provided as public networks and operated by carriers, and in this case with interfaces that are usually sub, or virtual networks.
-* **TENANT ACCESS CONTROLS** - Provides appropriate tenant access controls to specific platform services, and tenant workloads - including Role-Based Access Control (RBAC), authentication controls as approriate for the access arrangement, and Application Programming Interface (API) gateways for automated/script-driven processes.
+* **TENANT ACCESS CONTROLS** - Provides appropriate tenant access controls to specific platform services, and tenant workloads - including Role-Based Access Control (RBAC), authentication controls as appropriate for the access arrangement, and Application Programming Interface (API) gateways for automated/script-driven processes.

 <a name="7.4.1.2"></a>
 #### 7.4.1.2 The following general security requirements apply to the Cloud Infrastructure

 **System Hardening**
 * Adhering to the principle of least privilege, no login to root on any platform systems (platform systems are those that are associated with the platform and include systems that directly or indirectly affect the viability of the platform) when root privileges are not required.
-* Ensure that all the platform's components(including hypervisors, VMs, etc.) are kept up to date with the latest patch.
+* Ensure that all the platform's components (including hypervisors, VMs, etc.) are kept up to date with the latest patch.
 * In order to tightly control access to resources and protect them from malicious access and introspection, Linux Security Modules such as SELinux should be used to enforce access rules.

 **Platform access**